ryanzhou7/fastapp_course/ch_fastapi_template.md

 Restart the debugger.
 Play around with the action buttons until you understand what each does.

-## Execution sequence
+### Execution sequence

-The execution sequence is as follows
+This will be a long and complicate section, but it is import and will be worth it.

+We will now go through each step of the execution sequence and get familiar with the files while we're at it.

+Execution sequence is colloquially defined as, "where in the code are we currently at?"

 1. We run `$ poetry run python -m fastapp`